maxim2266/str/README.md

 #### String Properties

 `size_t str_len(const str s)`<br>
-Returns the number of bytes in the string associated with the object.
+Returns the number of bytes in the string referenced by the object.

 `const char* str_ptr(const str s)`<br>
-Returns a pointer to the first byte of the string associated with the object.
+Returns a pointer to the first byte of the string referenced by the object.
 The pointer is never NULL.

 `const char* str_end(const str s)`<br>
-Returns a pointer to the next byte past the end of the string associated with the object.
+Returns a pointer to the next byte past the end of the string referenced by the object.
 The pointer is never NULL, but it is not guaranteed to point to any valid byte or location.
 For C strings it points to the terminating null character.
 For any given string `s` the following condition is always satisfied: `str_end(s) == str_ptr(s) + str_len(s)`.